SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * It contains a disallow rule for a particular link.

 * When we visit that link, we get the flag.

+## MacroHard WeakEdge

+* We have been given a .pptm file, which is related to PPTs.

+* Trying basic forensics tools like ```strings``` and ```file``` does not give anything useful.

+* However, using ```binwalk -e``` to extract the file contents gives us a zip file.

+* The zip file contains a lot of folders and files, however, one particular file called 'hidden' contains some characters.

+* After removing whitespace characters and converting it to base64, we get the flag.

+## Vault Door Training

+* We are given a .java file, and we have to reverse-engineer it using the source code to get the flag.

+* The source code contains checks for passwords, and the substring used is given below.

+* We just have to prepend the picoCTF{} part to the flag value given below, and that would give us the flag required.